 China Telecom Corp.
-(728), the country’s biggest fixed-line carrier, posted second-quarter profit that beat analysts’ estimates as the introduction of Apple Inc. (AAPL)’s iPhone lured new users to its wireless unit.
+(728), the country’s biggest fixed-line carrier, posted second-quarter profit that beat analysts’ estimates as the introduction of Apple Inc. (AAPL:US)’s iPhone lured new users to its wireless unit.
 The stock climbed.

 Net income fell 10 percent to 4.55 billion yuan ($716 million), from a restated 5.05 billion yuan a year earlier, the Beijing-based company said in a statement today.
 That exceeded the 4.4 billion yuan median of seven analysts’ estimates in a Bloomberg News survey.

 China Telecom began offering subsidized iPhone sales on March 9, giving it a new weapon in its battle for smartphone subscribers with larger rival China Mobile Ltd. (941) and boosting usage.
 China Telecom expects the Apple Inc. device will enhance its long-term growth with “short-term pressure” on profit margins as it accounts for subsidies on the device up front, instead of spreading them over the life of a service contract.

 “It looks like the negative impact of iPhone subsidies was not as strong as people expected in the quarter, and average revenue per user was higher than we expected,” said Marvin Lo, a Hong Kong-based analyst at Mizuho Securities.
 “The rising iPhone and smartphone penetration helped increase” average revenue per user, he said.

 China Telecom shares in Hong Kong closed up 4.5 percent at HK$4.17, the biggest gain since July 25, reversing an earlier 4 percent decline prior to the announcement.

 Second-quarter sales rose 14 percent to 70.1 billion yuan, beating the 68.3 billion-yuan median of seven analysts in the Bloomberg survey.